PLANTS THAT ATTRACT BEES

 I grow milkweed to feed and encourage Monarch butterflies but the flowers are a favourite plant in the insect world.
 Here is a link to my milkweed page

 I expected the milkweed to be popular with the monarchs but was blown away by the wide range of insects that could not get enough of it.
 I've read that the milkweed pollen can be quite sticky and sometimes traps bees but I've not seen this happen.
+I've seen Swallowtail butterflies come to the milkweed.

 Sadly the flowering period is not very long and only lasts about 2 weeks.